-Health Care and Social Assistance is the primary employment industry in Latrobe, followed by Retail Trade, Education and Training and Manufacturing.
-In the five-year period 2014-2019, there was strong employment growth in Health Care and Social Assistance, Education and Training, Public Administration and Safety and Manufacturing.
+Health Care and Social Assistance is the primary employment industry in Latrobe, followed by Construction, Retail Trade and Manufacturing.
+In the five-year period 2015-2020, there was strong employment growth in Manufacturing, Mining, Construction and Health Care and Social Assistance.

-In terms of Gross Value Added activity, Mining is the largest performing sector in Latrobe, generating $1.87 billion in 2019.
-Electricity, Gas, Water and Waste Services, Manufacturing and Health Care and Social Assistance are also key industry sectors.
+In terms of Gross Value Added activity, Mining is the largest performing sector in Latrobe, generating $2.5 billion in 2020.
+Electricity, Gas, Water and Waste Services, Health Care and Social Assistance and Construction are also key industry sectors.

 Latrobe is located on the Princes Freeway and has connections to the State rail network, both V/Line and rail freight.